On this page

 Wire consists of fourteen modules.
 Each has a single responsibility.
 They share data through function calls and dataclasses, not through global state or message passing.
+For the architectural overview and design philosophy, start there.
+The data model explains the dataclasses, and the self-assessment documents where the architecture falls short.
+Wire's rendering engine uses mistune for Markdown and Jinja2 for templates.

 Module Map